UffizziCloud/uffizzi/README.md

 ## Why Uffizzi?

-**👩‍💻 Developer-friendly** - The Uffizzi API provides a simplified interface to Kubernetes, allowing you to define your application with Docker Comopose.
+- **👩‍💻 Developer-friendly** - The Uffizzi API provides a simplified interface to Kubernetes, allowing you to define your application with Docker Compose.

-**🪶 Lightweight** - Uffizzi test environments are isolated namespaces within a single cluster.
+- **🪶 Lightweight** - Uffizzi test environments are isolated namespaces within a single cluster.
 This level of abstraction helps improve performance and use compute resources more efficiently.

-**🔁 Event-driven** - Designed to integrate with any CI/CD system, Uffizzi environments are created, updated, or deleted via triggering events, such as pull requests or new release tags.
+- **🔁 Event-driven** - Designed to integrate with any CI/CD system, Uffizzi environments are created, updated, or deleted via triggering events, such as pull requests or new release tags.
 Uffizzi generates a secure HTTPS URL for each environment, which is continually updated in response to new events.

-**🧼 Clean** - The ephermeral nature of Uffizzi test environments means your team can test new features or release candidates in clean, parallel environments before merging or promoting to production.
+- **🧼 Clean** - The ephermeral nature of Uffizzi test environments means your team can test new features or release candidates in clean, parallel environments before merging or promoting to production.

 ## Project roadmap